 How to remove bias from job ads

 Who do you think is the best person for the job?
-You may think you have answered that question before you even begin writing your job ad, whether you realised it or not.
+You might have answered that question before you even start writing your job ad - and without realising it, introduced bias into your hiring process.
+In fact, 44% of hirers don't currently have strategies within their hiring process to reduce bias.

 Bias refers to a disproportionate inclination for or against a person or an idea.
 It’s often unconscious and can result from the stereotypes, beliefs or attitudes that we aren’t always aware of.